yoyoyoyoyooooooooooooooo/ClaudePoint/README.md

 ## 🔧 Manual CLI Usage

-You can also use ClaudPoint directly:
+You can also use ClaudePoint directly:

 ```bash
 # Setup in any project